Youngman

 Youngman (officially China Youngman Automobile Group Co., Ltd.) (青年汽车集团) was a Chinese manufacturer of buses and trucks located in Jinhua, Zhejiang province.
 The company was founded in 2001 by Pang Qingnian and also used to manufacture automobiles.
 However, its passenger car business appears to have ceased operation by mid-2015.

 Name

 "Youngman" is an English literalization of the name of the company's founder, Pang Qingnian.

 History

 Youngman was founded in 2001 by Pang Qingnian.
 In the early-2000s the company formed joint ventures with two German companies - a bus manufacturing venture with Neoplan (at the time known as Gottlob Auwärter GmbH & Co.
 KG) and a truck manufacturing venture with MAN.
 After an increase of orders, the manufacturer has built plants in the cities of Jinan, Tai'an, Lianyungang, Quzhou and some other places to meet the high number of orders.

 In September 2006 Youngman established a joint venture with the Iranian state-owned carmaker Iran Khodro for the manufacture of Iran Khodro's Samand and Soren models at Youngman's Tai'an plant, with parts supplied by PSA Peugeot Citroën.

+In September 2016, Shanghai Buses filed a formal complaint regarding 245 YoungMan JNP6120BEV trolleybuses being delivered with installed battery capacity less than the declared capacity.

+In October 2019, Youngman formally completed the bankruptcy process, with eight people in the group also being prosecuted for related crimes.